2021-22 Audit and Evaluation Committee Annual Report

 Values and Ethics

 The Committee reviews any measures OIC management puts in place to exemplify and promote public service values and to ensure compliance with laws, regulations and policies, and standards of ethical conduct.
 The Committee also received feedback on OIC employee surveys and action plans during the year.
 The AEC was satisfied with the degree of which ethics and values are embedded and assessed within OIC operations.
 There was no report or cases of wrong doing and the value and ethics code is being respected.
 This included violence in the workplace and conflict of interest.
-The preparation of a new values and ethics code (code of conduct) is underway.

 Risk assessment and mitigation are ongoing focuses of the Committee’s work, including reviewing the OIC’s corporate risk profile and risk management strategies and activities.

 Committee members, with the assistance of the OIC’s Chief Audit Executive, reviewed and adjusted the schedule of upcoming audits and evaluations.